bonsai-lab-polimi/tnsm2024-data-centric/README.md

 - 2: Cable failure, 207 observations
 - 3: Power failure: 336 observations

-If you find this dataset useful for your research, please consider citing the following paper.
+If you find this dataset useful for your research, please consider citing the following paper: https://ieeexplore.ieee.org/document/10543089
 Thank you very much!
-TBD